 The level of gender equality is not satisfactory.
-Although the level of participation of women at all levels of political engagement has been increased, Women account for 35,6% of MPs, 23% of the Government members and 6% of mayors.
-It was reported during consultation meeting that there are still local selfgovernments in Serbia without any female member.
+Women in Serbia are still far from having equal opportunities.
+Although the level of participation of women at all levels of political engagement has been increased, it is noticeable that women are still underrepresented on the decision-making positions.
+Women account for 35,6% of MPs, 23% of the Government members and 6% of mayors.
+It was reported during consultation meeting that there are still local self-governments in Serbia without any female member.
 Participation of women in decision making should be stimulated.

-Serbia is the first non-EU country that introduced the Gender Equality Index, and the data point to a lag the EU average in almost all gender equality areas, with a serious gap in the area of labour and money.
+Serbia is the first non-EU country that introduced the Gender Equality Index, and the data point to a lag the EU average in almost all gender equality areas, with a serious gap in the area of labor and money.
 The pay gap between women and man is 11%.
+Also, women labor is mostly concentrated in low paid services sector.
+Eradication of any forms of gender-based discrimination on labor market and in the field of public decision-making is precondition for sustainable development.
+Considerable efforts must be undertaken to guarantee same salaries for men and women for the same work, to stimulate women entrepreneurship and to diminish existing social division between "men job" and "women iob".